rhyslwells/Data-Archive/content/categories/statistics/Z-Score.md

 tags:
 - statistics
 ---
 Z-scores standardize a value relative to a distribution by measuring how many standard deviations it is from the mean.
-This is useful for [[uncategorised/Outliers|Outliers]] and [[Normalisation]].
+This is useful for [[Outliers|Outliers]] and [[Normalisation]].

 Definition:
 The Z-score of a value $x$ is given by: